makinacorpus/ogconsumer/README.md

 This API exists because most existing PHP consumers don't provide any high level API for managing data types, formatting and validating.

+## Status

+Unfinished!
+Right now properties cannot be parsed as multiple, the parser needs to be rewritten from scratch.

 ## Basic usage

 Very basic usage: